·

 Disciplines like working agreements can be scary for developers, but these few points should entice them to push for working agreements and be confident about the benefits they can provide.

-The benefit of a working agreement is that (unlike a generalized corporate standard) the basis of its acceptance should live in the fact that it is an agreement between every member of a team.
+The benefit of a working agreement is that the basis of its acceptance should live in the fact that it is an agreement between every member of a team.
 They are often created out of previous frustrations, bottlenecks, or inefficiency in a team’s workflow and exist to remain as efficient as possible so that individuals can do their best work.

 As an example, the working agreement “No more than 3 PRs can be open at any time for each engineer.” could be implemented to help individuals manage their workload.